- BirdDog NDI encoder-originated streams do not synchronise on OBS unless Low Latency Mode is selected.

 - BirdDog Encoders are buggy and have a rushed-feel to them.

 My first multicam shoot was around 12 years ago – and I was a camera operator (as opposed to an equipment supplier, mixer operator or technician).
 We used a Panasonic mixer, I think it had 4 video channels, lots of different wipes/transitions and it took composite video feeds.
-It wasn’t great.
+It wasn’t great but it was fun.

 Fast forward another 6 years and Blackmagic Design had introduced affordable SDI-based mixers.
 Fortunately our cameras were all SDI capable and so the switch to SDI was swift and hugely enjoyable.
 Suddenly we had beautiful, uncompressed full HD, no hum bars, no sadness.